By paulgillin | July 30, 2007 - 5:09 am - Posted in Journalism, NewMedia, OnlineMedia

 Citizen journalism is the future of news.
 While I don’t think we have any idea what the newspaper (or site) of the future will look like, there’s no question in my mind that it will incorporate many voices from people who aren’t professional journalists.
 The companies that are experimenting with citizen journalism right now are taking the very first steps in sculpting this future.
 Most probably won’t make it, but it’s interesting to watch the ideas unfold.
 The Institute for Interactive Journalism has an informational site about this topic.

-This entry was posted on Monday, July 30th, 2007 at 5:09 am and is filed under Journalism, NewMedia, OnlineMedia.
+This entry was posted on Monday, July 30th, 2007 at 5:09 am and is filed under Fake News.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.